mattruzicka/evolvable/README.md

 end
 ```

-The `Evolvable` module expects the [".gene_space" class method](#evolvableclassgene_space) and requires the ["#value" instance method](#evolvableclassvalue) to be defined as documented below.
+The `Evolvable` module expects the [".search_space" class method](#evolvableclasssearch_space) and requires the ["#value" instance method](#evolvableclassvalue) to be defined as documented below.
 Other methods exposed by `Evolvable` have also been documented below.

-### EvolvableClass.gene_space
+### EvolvableClass.search_space

-You're expected to override this and return a gene space configuration hash or GeneSpace object.
+You're expected to override this and return a gene space configuration hash or SearchSpace object.
 It defines the mapping for a hyperdimensional "gene space" so to speak.
 The above sample definition for the melody class configures each instance to have 16 note genes and 1 instrument gene.

 See the section on [Genes](#genes) for more details.